thatsnotmylane/canvas-windows-sdk-v1/README.md

 A Windows (.Net) SDK for the Canvas LMS API v1.

+## Status

+This is a big API.
+Initial focus will be on the courses, accounts, users, and files endpoints.

 ## Copyright and License

 Copyright 2014 John Hoerr, The Trustees of Indiana University.
 All rights reserved.